COMPETITIVE GOVERNANCE

 The purpose of the Land and Water Sector is to regulate land and water.

-Sector 25 must collect proportional real-estate taxes when properly authorized; real-estate taxes must be on the occupant regardless of ownership; if there is no occupant, the owner must pay the tax.
+Sector 25 must collect proportional real-estate taxes when properly authorized; real-estate taxes must be assessed to the occupant regardless of ownership; if there is no occupant, the owner must pay the tax.

-State-level or local-level Sector 30 Sector Boards with a 50% vote may designate small subdivisions, home-owner associations, business areas, and the like with control over specific aspects of responsibilities.
+State- or local-level Sector 30 Sector Boards with a 50% vote may designate small subdivisions, homeowner associations, business areas, and similar entities with control over specific aspects of responsibilities.

-If 50% of Rating System representatives declare the removal or diminishment of a regulation would negatively impact the quality of life of the citizens or property values of the area, the regulations must remain; the Rating System may set a Rating Floor on quality-of-life issues.
+If 50% of Rating System representatives declare that removing or diminishing a regulation would negatively impact citizens' quality of life or property values in the area, the regulations must remain; the Rating System may set a Rating Floor on quality-of-life issues.

-100% of American land and water must be privately owned, which includes CRA's; Sector Boards may only rent necessary office space.
+100% of American land and water must be privately owned, including CRAs; Sector Boards may rent only necessary office space.

-A state Sector 30 CRA may become exclusive to a geographic area containing less than 1,000 entities; a CRA may start a new subdivision or may become exclusive with an agreement of 70% of the entities within the well-defined geographic area; the state level CRA governs its CRA exclusive areas for Sector 30 responsibilities.
+A state Sector 30 CRA may become exclusive to a geographic area containing fewer than 10,000 entities; a CRA may start a new subdivision or may become exclusive with an agreement of 70% of the entities within the well-defined geographic area; the state-level CRA governs its CRA-exclusive areas for Sector 30 responsibilities.

-A percentage of the land and water per CRA must be under the ownership of publicly traded corporations where stock ownership is available to all citizens; the Rating System must create a Rating Floor for that percentage.
+A percentage of the land and water per CRA must be owned by publicly traded corporations whose stock is available to all citizens; the Rating System must establish a Rating Floor for that percentage.

-A percentage of the land and Water per CRA must be declared public spaces where any American citizen may lawfully enter or travel; the Rating System must create a Rating Floor for that percentage that includes ease of travel.
+A percentage of the land and water per CRA must be designated as public spaces where any American citizen may lawfully enter or travel; the Rating System must establish a Rating Floor for that percentage that includes ease of travel.

-Sector 30 CRA's must proportionally create nature parks open to the public and creating protection for nature; that percentage must be set by the Environmental Sector's Rating System as a Rating Floor.
+Sector 30 CRAs must proportionally create nature parks open to the public and provide protection for nature; that percentage must be set by the Environmental Sector's Rating System as a Rating Floor.

-A 60% Rating System vote may declare a company a utility; this vote forces a company to be a publicly traded corporation where any citizen may purchase stocks; this vote also requires the corporation to be open to all customers and to respect civil liberty Rating Floors; the Rating System may make a partial list of requirements or create a customized list for a corporation; the Rating System may make requirements for a class of companies; these Rating System requirements must meet the standard of addressing significant negative externalities.
+A 60% Rating System vote may declare a company a utility; this vote forces the company to become a publicly traded corporation where any citizen may purchase stock; this vote also requires the corporation to be open to all customers and to respect civil liberty Rating Floors; the Rating System may compile a partial list of requirements or create a customized list for a corporation; the Rating System may set requirements for a class of companies; these Rating System requirements must meet the standard of addressing significant negative externalities.

 A 70% vote of each of the CRA Sector Boards and Rating Systems of Sectors 25 and Sector 30 is required for eminent domain, and the price must be at least double the fair market value.

-The federal Parent Rating System must set Rating Floors regarding population density.
+The federal Parent Rating System must establish Rating Floors regarding population density.